tessmueske/my-period-app/README.md

 As a user, I can add period entries.
 I can add symptoms to each period.
-I can edit or delete the symptoms as well as the periods.
+I can edit or delete the symptoms and periods.
-I can retrieve a list of all of my symptoms.
 I can retrieve a list of all of my periods and all of their symptoms (perhaps to see how it changes over time).
-I can filter by a symptom to see its prevalence (how many periods it is associated with).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~